GabCopetti/Goodreads_Ratings_ML_Project/README.md

 - Goodreads_Project_Report.pdf: a report with a summary of the steps taken and the results obtained.

 - Goodreads_Dataset_Data_Analysis.ipynb: Jupyter notebook in which exploratory data analysis was used to summarize main characteristics and to check for patterns within the data.
-Data cleaning was performed, as well preliminary feature selection and engineering.
+Data cleaning was performed, as well preliminary feature selection.

 - Goodreads_Dataset_Model_and_Evaluation: Jupyter notebook in which four regression algorithms are used to predict the average rating, using different sets of features.